Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

 Lastly, we use automated image captions as a proxy for the inverted prompts.
 Given that a prompt for an image generation model likely encodes information about the setting of the desired image, its subject, its quality, and other properties, we assume that captioning an image provides a human-readable token sequence with some or all of these same properties necessary to generate the image.
 Moreover, as captioners are typically autoregressive, they have the potential to return an approximate inversion much faster than other methods.

 Here, we focus on a single model, BLIP-2 \citep{li2023blip}.
 This model is a generic and compute-efficient vision-langauge pre-training (VLP) method.
 VLP techniques aim to learn multimodal foundation models on a variety of vision-language tasks.
 BLIP-2 leverages a trainable module, the Q-former, in order to bridge the gap between a frozen image encoder and a frozen LLM, facilitating image-text matching tasks, image-grounded text generation tasks, and image-text contrastive learning tasks.
-We prioritize BLIP-2's image-grounded text generation over other captioners as BLIP-2's emphasis on the frozen CLIP-style encoder aligns well with the above prompt inversion methods, all of which use frozen CLIP encoders.
+We prioritize BLIP-2's image-grounded text generation as the frozen CLIP-style encoder aligns well with the above prompt inversion methods, all of which use frozen CLIP encoders.